HenryKim2022/Laravel-v10--already-configured-new-project-/README.md

 ## About This Project

-This base laravel project base is already configured/ modded tobe able used in webhosting. public_html as root.
+This base laravel project base is already configured/ modded tobe able used in webhosting.
 What im doing is:

 - Moving 'public' folder content to its root.
-- Modify index.php in root '/../blabla' to '/blabla'
+- Modify index.php part of path into root path '/../blabla' to '/blabla'
 - Modify .htaccess file

 ## Learning Laravel